 Her arms jerked like a robot as she scrambled to hide the candy into her backpack before the store owner saw her.

 What’s the common thread?
 Both sentences make comparisons.
 However, both compare a part of the protagonist to a whole, rather than the same part.
-The fix is very easy to implement when you’re editing writing.
+The fix is very easy to implement when you’re editing your writing.
 Look:

 He ran as quickly as he could, his lean body like a jaguar’s.